nkrusch/dissertation/.github/readme.md

 I am not aware of any other _open source doctoral dissertation_ from Augusta University.
 I hope that making this resource public will be useful to future candidates.
-Here is the [starter LaTeX template](https://github.com/aubertc/au_ccs_dissertation_template/) that I have been extending.
+The [starter LaTeX template](https://github.com/aubertc/au_ccs_dissertation_template/) is also open source.
-This repository is also set up with automated workflows that may be of interest to the technically advanced candidates.
+This repository uses automated workflows that may be of interest to the technically advanced candidates.

 ## Formatting Guidelines

-The content and formatting requirements are documented in these resources.
+The content and formatting requirements of doctoral dissertations.

 * [Augusta University Electronic Theses and Dissertations (ETD)](https://guides.augusta.edu/etd) — guide by AU Libraries
 * [Thesis/Dissertation Preparation Booklet v.2024](https://augustauniversity.app.box.com/s/vj0ygpy8tvyqmsbae8y0qp9767ta7jb9) — AU formatting requirements